-FLORIDA, Dry Tortugas National Park via Key West – With a two-and-a-half-hour boat ride in each direction and three kids who have been known to experience motion sickness just driving across town, attempting the day trip to Dry Tortugas National Park was a bit of a gamble.
+FLORIDA, Dry Tortugas National Park from Key West – With a two-and-a-half-hour ferry boat ride in each direction and three kids who have been known to experience motion sickness just driving across town, attempting the day trip to Dry Tortugas National Park was a bit of a gamble.

 Still, we were mesmerized by the photos taken both above historic Fort Jefferson and below the island’s clear waters, and when the kids heard the Junior Ranger Badge from this hard-to-reach park was one of the rarest a kid could acquire, they especially longed to add it to their collections.
 And so, as part of our adventure in Key West, we elected to check Dry Tortugas National Park off our family travel bucket list.

-Checking in at the port at 7:00 a.m. makes an early morning for kids still on West Coast time.
+Checking in at the ferry port at 7:00 a.m. makes an early morning for kids still on West Coast time.
 After a preboarding talk and pep talk to the kids about how to earn the Dry Tortugas National Park Junior Ranger Badge, we’re invited to board the ferry at 8:00 a.m.

 We casually join the long line that forms, in no particular hurry.
 But by the time we board the Yankee Freedom III, we are barely able to get seats together (board early, families!).
 Like many passengers, the kids choose to sleep rather than eat the light breakfast provided on the ferry.
 Thankfully, they don’t wake up seasick as I had feared they might.